-BOULEVARD STREET — Means a street developed to two two-lane, one-way pavements, separated by a median.
+BOULEVARD STREET — A street developed to two two-lane, one-way pavements, separated by a median.

-COLLECTOR STREET — Means a street used primarily to carry traffic from minor streets to major thoroughfares.
+COLLECTOR STREET — A street used primarily to carry traffic from minor streets to major thoroughfares.

-CUL-DE-SAC STREET — Means a minor street of short length, having one end open to traffic and being permanently terminated at the other end by a vehicular turn-around.
+CUL-DE-SAC STREET — A minor street of short length, having one end open to traffic and being permanently terminated at the other end by a vehicular turnaround.

-LOOP STREET — Means a minor street of short length with two openings to traffic beginning from the same street, projecting parallel to each other and connecting at their termination by a loop.
+LOOP STREET — A minor street of short length with two openings to traffic beginning from the same street, projecting parallel to each other and connecting at their termination by a loop.

-MAJOR THOROUGHFARE — Means an arterial street of greater continuity which is intended to serve as a large volume traffic way for both the immediate Municipal area and the region beyond, which may be designated on the City's Major Street or Thoroughfare Plan as a major thoroughfare, parkway or expressway, or an equivalent term to identify those streets comprising the basic structure of the street plan.
+MAJOR THOROUGHFARE — An arterial street of greater continuity which is intended to serve as a large volume traffic way for both the immediate municipal area and the region beyond, which may be designated on the City's Major Street or Thoroughfare Plan as a major thoroughfare, parkway or expressway, or an equivalent term to identify those streets comprising the basic structure of the street plan.

-MARGINAL ACCESS STREET — Means a minor street, parallel and adjacent to a major thoroughfare, which provides access to abutting properties and protection from through traffic.
+MARGINAL ACCESS STREET — A minor street, parallel and adjacent to a major thoroughfare, which provides access to abutting properties and protection from through traffic.

-MINOR STREET — Means a street of limited continuity used primarily for access to abutting residential properties.
+MINOR STREET — A street of limited continuity used primarily for access to abutting residential properties.

-TURN-AROUND — Means a short boulevard street permanently terminated by a vehicular turn-around.
+TURNAROUND — A short boulevard street permanently terminated by a vehicular turnaround.